jonrim/Super-Mario-Bros.-3/README.md

 To try out the game, go to Super Mario Bros.
 3/Web Build/Web Build.html

 If you downloaded the Unity Web Player but it's bugged and says that you still need to download it:
+- If you're using Google Chrome, try a different browser first
 - go to Super Mario Bros.
 3/Assets/Scene_0.unity
 - click on the Play Button at the top-center